 You may want to try counselling if you are experiencing difficulties at school, home or with friends.
 If you are having a tough time in life with things like being bullied, keeping up with schoolwork, anxious about making friends, feeling others don’t understand you or have time for you; or you may have more general underlying feelings of anxiety or dissatisfaction with life.
 In counselling you will be able to talk to an independent professional person about these things and get help and advice to make things better.

-If you need to talk to someone confidentially about what’s bothering you contact Kooth
+Kooth is a free, safe anonymous online counselling and support service for young people aged 11 to 25.
+If you need to talk to someone confidentially about what’s bothering you contact Kooth.

 You might be experiencing problems at school, issues with your parents or generally not feeling like yourself, if so contact Relate Children and Young People’s Counselling.
 Phone: 0300 100 1234